Frequently asked questions

 One of the top five life goals our vulnerable young people set when they first start their Streetwork journey is to return to school and complete their education.

-The reasons they disengage from their education vary.
+The reasons they disengage from their education in the first place vary.
 A common cause is that the young person's basic needs - sustenance, shelter, and emotional support - are not being met.
-It's difficult to attend school and concentrate in a classroom situation when you are hungry, sleeping rough, and struggling emotionally with the fear and confusion that accompanies destructive family relationships and domestic violence.
+It's difficult to attend school and concentrate in a classroom situation when you are hungry, sleeping rough, or just struggling emotionally because of a destructive family relationship or domestic violence situation.

 IS EDUCATION IMPORTANT?